 Cystic fibrosis is a serious, chronic, inherited disorder.
 It can range from mild to severe.
 It is caused by a defect that leads to an imbalance in the flow of water and salt into and out of cells.
 Doctors usually diagnose this disease during the first two months of a child's life.

 How is cystic fibrosis diagnosed?
+Newborns are screened, however a positive result does not always mean the child has the disease.
 In addition to a complete medical history and physical exam, diagnostic procedures for cystic fibrosis may include a series of tests.

 Treatment for cystic fibrosis (CF) will be determined by your child's doctor based on: